Colposcopy

 What we do

-We examine women who have abnormal smears as well as those who have signs and symptoms of pre-cancerous changes to their cervix.
+A colposcopy is an examination of the cervix.
+We see women who have had abnormal smear test results, as well as those who have signs and symptoms of pre-cancerous changes to their cervix.

-If your smear test is abnormal, you should not be alarmed; it is very rare for an abnormal smear to show cancer, however these abnormalities act as an early warning sign that cancer might occur in the future.
+If your smear test results show abnormalities, you should not be alarmed.
+It is very rare for an abnormal smear to show cancer, however it can be an early warning sign that cancer might occur in the future.

 We provide treatments under local anaesthetic to remove or destroy the abnormal area.
 Not all women will need treatment as some abnormalities return to normal without any intervention but it is very important that we see you regularly until this happens.